nuwave/lighthouse/docs/master/eloquent/complex-where-conditions.md

   value: Mixed

   "A set of conditions that requires all conditions to match."
-  AND: [PeopleWhereWhereConditions!]
+  AND: [QueryPeopleWhereWhereConditions!]

   "A set of conditions that requires at least one condition to match."
-  OR: [PeopleWhereWhereConditions!]
+  OR: [QueryPeopleWhereWhereConditions!]
 }

-"Allowed column names for the `where` argument on the query `people`." enum PeopleWhereColumn {
+"Allowed column names for the `where` argument on the query `people`." enum QueryPeopleWhereColumn {
   AGE @enum(value: "age")
   TYPE @enum(value: "type")
   HAIRCOLOUR @enum(value: "haircolour")